How do I select a grade posting policy for an assignment in the Gradebook?

 - Viewing the Total Column in the Gradebook may be restricted when multiple grading periods are enabled.

-- Students will not be able to see their quiz responses in Quizzes while quiz grades are hidden.
+- In Classic Quizzes, students will not be able to see their quiz responses in Quizzes while quiz grades are hidden.

-- Enabling a posting policy will not affect a student's ability to access their assessment scores in New Quizzes.
-Student visibility of New Quizzes scores must be managed from the assessment settings menu.
+- In New Quizzes, enabling a posting policy will not affect a student's ability to access their quiz scores.
+Student visibility of New Quizzes scores must be managed from the quiz settings menu.

 In Course Navigation, click the Grades link.